OpenMx/OpenMx/docs/source/FactorAnalysis_Matrix.rst

         name="M"
     )

-The final part of this model is the objective function.
-This defines both how the specified matrices combine to create the expected covariance matrix of the data, as well as the fit function to be minimized.
+The final parts of this model are the expectation function and the fit function.
+The expectation defines how the specified matrices combine to create the expected covariance matrix of the data.
+The fit defines how the expectation is compared to the data to create a single scalar number that is minimized.
 In a RAM specified model, the expected covariance matrix is defined as:

 .. math::
    :nowrap: